 One of the most remarkable associations between fungi and plants is the establishment of mycorrhizae.
-Mycorrhiza, which comes from the Greek words myco meaning fungus and rhizo meaning root, refers to the fungal partner of a mutualistic association between vascular plant roots and their symbiotic fungi.
-Somewhere between 80 and 90 percent of all plant species have mycorrhizal partners.
+Mycorrhiza, which is derived from the Greek words myco meaning fungus and rhizo meaning root, refers to the fungal partner of a mutualistic association between vascular plant roots and their symbiotic fungi.
+Nearly 90 percent of all vascular plant species have mycorrhizal partners.
 In a mycorrhizal association, the fungal mycelia use their extensive network of hyphae and large surface area in contact with the soil to channel water and minerals from the soil into the plant.
 In exchange, the plant supplies the products of photosynthesis to fuel the metabolism of the fungus.

-There are a number of types of mycorrhizae.
-Ectomycorrhizae (“outside” mycorrhiza) depend on fungi enveloping the roots in a sheath (called a mantle).
+There are several basic types of mycorrhizae.
+Ectomycorrhizae (“outside” mycorrhizae) depend on fungi enveloping the roots in a sheath (called a mantle).
 Hyphae grow from the mantle into the root and envelope the outer layers of the root cells in a network of hyphae called a Hartig net (Figure 1).

 The fungal partner can belong to the Ascomycota, Basidiomycota or Zygomycota.
 Endomycorrhizae (“inside” mycorrhizae), also called arbuscular mycorrhizae, are produced when the fungi grow inside the root in a branched structure called an arbuscule (from the Latin for “little trees”).
 The fungal partners of endomycorrhizal associates all belong to the Glomeromycota.
-The fungal arbuscules penetrate root cells between the cell wall and the plasma membrane and are the site of the metabolic exchanges between the fungus and the host plant (Figure 1 and Figure 2).
-The arbuscules (from the Latin for little trees) have a shrub-like appearance.
+The fungal arbuscules penetrate root cells between the cell wall and the plasma membrane and are the site of the metabolic exchanges between the fungus and the host plant (Figure 1b and Figure 2b).
 Orchids rely on a third type of mycorrhiza.
-Orchids are epiphytes that form small seeds without much storage to sustain germination and growth.
+Orchids are epiphytes that typically produce very small airborne seeds without much storage to sustain germination and growth.
 Their seeds will not germinate without a mycorrhizal partner (usually a Basidiomycete).
 After nutrients in the seed are depleted, fungal symbionts support the growth of the orchid by providing necessary carbohydrates and minerals.
-Some orchids continue to be mycorrhizal throughout their lifecycle.
+Some orchids continue to be mycorrhizal throughout their life cycle.

 If symbiotic fungi are absent from the soil, what impact do you think this would have on plant growth?